How Do You Aim When Bowfishing

 Using bow sights for increased accuracy

-One popular tool that bowfishers utilize for improved aim is a bow sight.
+One popular tool that most bow fishing enthusiast utilize for improved aim is a bow sight.
 Bow sights are similar to those used in traditional archery, but with some modifications to adapt to the unique demands of bowfishing.

 These sights allow you to align your shot more precisely by providing reference points and markers to guide your aim.
-By using a bow sight, you can increase your accuracy and hit your targets more consistently.
+By using an archery sight, you can increase your accuracy and hit your targets more consistently.

 The benefits of bowfishing stabilizers